 2. Make sure it’s safe

-Although coming out may feel exhilarating and daring, it can be dangerous.
-So the most important consideration for coming out to anyone is if it is safe.
-This is especially true in India, where large families, religion, and out of date laws can pose large obstacles.
+Although coming out may feel daring, sometimes it can be dangerous too.
+So the most important consider your safety before coming out to anyone.
+This is especially true in India, where large families, religion, and age old morals are still in place although the legal battle is won.

-First, think about your family.
+First, your family.
 Does your immediate family feel like they are safe people to tell?
 How about your extended family?
-Is there a good risk of you being kicked out, mocked, or hurt?
+Is there a good risk of you being kicked out, shamed, or hurt?
 If the answer to any of these is negative, it might be a good idea to not come out to these people.

 If a situation doesn’t feel safe to come out in, never do it.
 Your safety should be your number one priority.
 You should also have a support plan in place in case something does go badly, and you need a friend, a place to stay, or even money.